Mastercard Inc (MA) Common Stock

 Despite fierce competition in the rest of the payments world, the card networks remain dominated by two giants: Visa and Mastercard.
 These networks enable banks to issue credit and debit cards without either network having to take any credit risk.

-Mastercard’s revenue is forecast to outgrow its direct competitors over the next few years, which we believe is down to some of the structural differences discussed above.
+We think Mastercard’s growth prospects look better than much of the competition, due to some of the structural differences discussed above.
 That’s reflected in its valuation sitting at the top end of the peer group on a price-to-earnings basis, adding pressure to deliver, and leaving the stock vulnerable to a downturn in economic activity.

 Mastercard key facts